nearform/commentami/docs/example-frontend.md

   </Resource>
 ```

-The `<Reference>` component provided with the library implements the basic feature to interact with the others UI components.
-It requires to be in a SidebarsControllers to works.
+To make the `<Reference>` interact with the other components (sidebar and comments list), we need to wrap the page into a `<SidebarsControllers>`.

 ### SidebarsController

-The sidebar controller provides the feature to interact with the layout and manage the DoubleClick event that opens the sidebar to interact with a `reference`.
+The sidebar controller provides the feature to interact with the othe ui components and manage the DoubleClick event that opens the comments sidebar specific for each `reference`.

 ```
   <SidebarsController>